sophiahuangg/data-automation/README.md

 The first 5 videos on this playlist are probably all that you will need.
 There will be some redundant information.
 If you already know what Git is but don't know how to use it, then just start here!

 #### Python
-If you've never coded in Python before, that's okay!
-Corey Schafer has a great introduction to it on this YouTube playlist.
+Corey Schafer has a great introduction to Python on [this](https://www.youtube.com/watch?v=YYXdXT2l-Gg&list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7) YouTube playlist.
 For our purposes, you'll need to know the contents of about the first 9 videos (basic data types and control flow that we'll work with a lot, as well as functions and modules).
 We'll teach you the basics of how to use the packages we'll be working with in workshops and all (I want to commit to recording a mini-lecture series, but no promises).
 Here's the link to the playlist: https://www.youtube.com/watch?v=YYXdXT2l-Gg&list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7

 #### R